Healthy Homes Assessment Onekawa

 Daniel

-What time do I need to be in compliance with my Healthy Homes Standards?
+When do I require to meet the Healthy Homes Standards?

 Onekawa Healthy Homes Compliance Timeframes

-• A Healthy Homes Statement of Intent to Comply An Insulation Statement as well as an Insurance Statement must be included in any renewal, new or modified tenancy agreement.
+• A Healthy Homes Intent to Comply Statement as well as an Insulation Statement, and an Insurance Statement must be included in any renewal, new or varied tenancy agreement.

 From July 1st 2021